johanslettengren/Project-Portfolio/README.md

-# Welcome to my project portfolio!
+# Welcome to Johan Slettengren's project portfolio!

 This repository contains a selection of projects I have worked on during my studies and internships.
 Each project entry includes: